guillermooo/sublime-undocs/source/customization/settings.rst

 ``Python (<platform>).sublime-settings``.

-Regardless of where it's placed, any file type settings file has precedence over every global settings affecting file types.
+Regardless of where it's placed, any file type settings file has precedence over every global settings file affecting file types.

 Where to Store User Settings